Rich Fields: Early life and education

 Fields was born in Bay Village, Ohio, and raised in Avon, Ohio, before moving to Clearwater, Florida, in 1976.
 He graduated from the University of Florida Gainesville in 1983 with a Bachelor’s degree in broadcasting.
 While attending UF, Fields was diagnosed with both testicular cancer and lymphoma, both of which he survived.
-Between 1995 and 1999, he was the announcer of the Florida Lottery game show Flamingo Fortune.

 In early 2000, Fields returned to college at Mississippi State University to study meteorology and later became a successful Los Angeles television weatherman.
 Rich completed his MSU Meteorology internship at WFLA-TV in Tampa, Florida.

+Career

+In 1978, during a question-and-answer segment with announcer Johnny Olson at a taping of The Price Is Right, Fields asked how he could get Olson's job.
+Olson brought Fields onstage and asked him to give an example of how he would call a contestant to "Come on down!"

+Fields worked as a radio personality starting in 1979, serving some 16 radio stations across the country, including markets like Los Angeles, California, and Tampa, Florida.
+He disc jockeyed music radio shows for over a decade on CBS' 93.1 FM frequency in Los Angeles during the 1980s and 1990s.
+Between 1995 and 1999, he was the announcer of the Florida Lottery game show Flamingo Fortune.

 In 2002, Fields was offered the morning weather position at KPSP-LP in Palm Springs, California.
 Fields was later promoted to Chief Meteorologist for KPSP and was charged with the weather forecasts on the 5:00 p.m., 6:00 p.m., and 11:00 p.m. newscasts for the station until May 2004.

-Career

-From 2004 to 2010, he was the announcer of the American version of The Price Is Right, following the death of longtime announcer Rod Roddy.
-The announcement of Fields' hiring was made official on April 8, 2004.
-During a question-and-answer segment with then-announcer Johnny Olson at a taping of Price Is Right in 1978, Fields asked how he could get Olson's job.
-Olson brought Fields onstage and asked him to give an example of how he would call a contestant to "Come on down!"
-In 2007, Fields appeared together with Bob Barker on a fictional episode of The Price Is Right in an episode of How I Met Your Mother.

-From 2010 to 2016, Fields had been a staff meteorologist for the CBS-owned-and-operated television stations KCBS-TV and KCAL-TV in Los Angeles, California.
-Fields was also a regular voice delivering weather forecasts on radio stations KNX, KFWB, and K-EARTH 101 in Los Angeles.
-This was a natural fit as Fields was a veteran disc jockey, having had music radio shows for over a decade on KKHR, KNX-FM, KODJ, and KCBS-FM, all of which were broadcast out of CBS's Columbia Square on Sunset Boulevard in the 1980s and 1990s.
+On March 30, 2004, producer Roger Dobkowitz notified Fields that Dobkowitz had chosen him as the next announcer for The Price Is Right, a decision following the death of longtime announcer Rod Roddy.
+The announcement of Fields' hiring was announced by Bob Barker at the April 6, 2004, taping of the show, which aired on April 23.
+Fields signed a contract to be the series' announcer through 2010.